-The Tasmanian Planning Scheme is due to come fully into effect in 2018.
-We will be working hard to ensure Tasmania gets a planning system that works for everyone.
+The Tasmanian Planning Scheme is due to come fully into effect in 2019.
+We will be working hard to ensure Tasmania gets a planning system that works for all Tasmanians.

 The State Government’s Tasmanian Planning Scheme fails to adequately address a range of issues:

 Community health and well-being: Limited provisions to promote better health for all Tasmanians, such as facilitation of walking and cycling opportunities, ensuring local access to recreation areas and addressing food security.

 Urban issues: Smaller block sizes, higher buildings built closer to fences, and multi-unit developments in all residential areas are allowed.
 Neighbourhood amenity and character, privacy and sunlight into your backyard and home are not adequately protected and your rights to challenge inappropriate developments are very limited.

 Affordable and social housing: No provisions to encourage development of affordable or social housing.